A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Expectations of Co-op Students

 As a Co-op student, you become a representative of the Faculty of Agricultural and Food Sciences.
-It is important for everyone to work together to make a co-op placement a meaningful experience and preserve valued relationships between students, the Co-op Coordinator and industry partners.
+It is important for everyone to work together to make a co-op work term a meaningful experience and preserve valued relationships between students, the Co-op Coordinator and industry partners.

-The following is a non-exhaustive list of expectations that Co-op students must adhere to:
+The following is a non-exhaustive list of expectations that Co-op students must adhere to, refer to the Co-op Student Guide for a full detailed information on student requirements.

 • Inform the Co-op Coordinator of any changes to your degree, program or contact information.